To add content, ask questions.

 - Small Talk

-A comprehensive overview of French small talk vocabulary, covering common topics like weather, daily life, hobbies, and more to help you converse naturally.
+Small talk in French, including topics like the weather, daily life, hobbies, and travel to help you converse naturally and confidently.

 - Keep Conversation Going